+Methods

-Methods Design, setting and sampling
+Design, setting and sampling

 This was a cross-sectional study that used qualitative research methods to gather data from participants.
 The study was conducted at Chiradzulu District Hospital which is a secondary referral hospital for 11 health facilities.
 The study participants included discharged adult patients who were admitted to the hospital due to medical and surgical conditions.
-The study also included patient guardians to discharged patients and qualified nurses and clinicians.
+The study also included patient guardians to discharged patients because they are the providers of patient care at home and qualified nurses and clinicians because they are the providers of information.
 Patients who were less than 18 years old and with conditions other than medical and surgical were excluded from the study.
 Guardians who were less than 18 years old were also excluded from the study.
 Written informed consent was granted from all participants included in the study.
 Through convenient sampling techniques, a total of 55 participants were recruited in this study (30 patients, 15 patient guardians and 10 health workers).
-The sample size of 30 patients and 15 patient guardians was determined based on a recommendation of twelve to more data sources when trying to achieve maximum variation (Kuzel, 2012).
+The sample size of 30 patients and 15 patient guardians was determined based on a recommendation of twelve to more data sources when trying to achieve maximum variation (Kuzel 2012).
+This study achieved trying to achieve maximum variation (Kuzel, 2012).
+This study achieved maximum variation at the sample size of 30 patients and 15 patient guardians.
 A sample size of 10 health workers (5 nurses and 5 clinicians) was determined based on the rules of the thumb based on data collection method which recommend interviewing approximately five key informants to reach saturation (Patton, 2001).
 All these participants were involved in the in-depth interviews.
 The Malawi College of Medicine Research Committee granted ethical approval, while clearance was obtained from hospital authority.